pcsingh/ML-WebApp-with-Streamlit-and-Python/README.md

 To run in your local system, install the required packages from `requirements.txt` file and run the below command

 >streamlit run app.py

+You can see the working of WebApp [here](https://ml-in-webapp.herokuapp.com/).